jbphys/ML_Ising_Criticality/README.md

 High quality data were generated with the help of codes kept within the fodler titled `Data_genereate_Code' in this repository.

-The Data which were directly used can be found on this public Kaggle repository - https://doi.org/10.34740/kaggle/dsv/2957834
+The Dataset which was directly used can be found on this public Kaggle repository - https://doi.org/10.34740/kaggle/dsv/2957834